 Should You Use Nominee Trusts to Buy Real Estate in MA?

 Before deciding whether to use nominee trusts to buy real estate in MA, consider your specific goals for wanting a trust to begin with.
 The above is just a brief overview, so you may want to learn more about this and other types of trusts before making a decision.
-Contact Martino Law Group to discuss nominee trusts and your overall estate plan.
+Contact Martino Law Group to discuss nominee trusts for Real Estate Ownership and How it fits in to your overall estate plan.